-To prevent bodily injury or death from the unexpected start-up or fall of a raised machine, always stop the engine, remove the key, and engage the safety props before going under the header for any reason.
+To prevent injury or death from the unexpected start-up of the machine, always stop the engine and remove the key from the ignition before leaving the operator's seat for any reason.

 - 1. Start the engine. - 2.
-Park the combine on a level surface. - 3.
-Position the header slightly above the ground. - 4.
+Choose a level area and position the header slightly above the ground. - 3.
 Shut down the engine, and remove the key from the ignition.

 If transport wheels are installed, set the wheels to the storage or uppermost working position.
-If the wheels are not in position, the header may tilt forward and make reattachment difficult.
-For instructions, refer to Adjusting EasyMoveTM Transport Wheels, page 116.
+If the wheels are not in position, the header may tilt forward, and make reattachment difficult.
+For instructions, refer to Adjusting EasyMoveTM Transport Wheels, page 119.

 If stabilizer wheels are installed, set the wheels to the storage or uppermost working position.
-If the wheels are not in position, the header may tilt forward and make reattachment difficult.
-For instructions, refer to Adjusting Stabilizer Wheels, page 115.
+If the wheels are not in position, the header may tilt forward, and make reattachment difficult.
+For instructions, refer to Adjusting Stabilizer Wheels, page 118.

-5. Engage the float locks by pulling each float lock handle (A) away from the float module and setting it in locked position (B).
+4. Engage the float locks by pulling each float lock handle (A) away from the float module and setting it in locked position (B).

-The illustration shows the float lock handle on the right side of the header.
+The illustration shows the float lock handle on right side of the header.
 The float lock handle on the left side of the header is the opposite.